ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 <Form method="post" className="mb-20" ref={inputForm}>
 ```

 This is a Remix `Form` element with a `method` attribute set to `post`.
-Because I haven’t specified an `action`, it will default the current route.
+Because I haven’t specified an `action` attribute, it will default to the current route.
 I can handle the form by adding a `function action` to the `_auth.register/route.tsx` file:

 ```jsx
 export async function action({ request }: ActionFunctionArgs) {